Women's FA Cup Trivia Quiz

 Did you know

-The PGA Tour has a significant impact on the global economy, with billions of dollars in revenue generated each year.
+F1 has a significant impact on the global economy, generating billions of dollars in revenue each year.